cspotcode/personal-monorepo/packages/ts-node-to/README.md

-Shebangs don't let you specify environment variables or CLI parameters, which means there's no easy way to write executable scripts for `ts-node --transpile-only` without requiring the caller to set an environment variable.
+Shebangs don't let you specify environment variables or CLI parameters, which means there's no easy way to write executable scripts for `ts-node --transpile-only` without requiring the caller to set an environment variable.  (`#!/usr/bin/env ts-node --transpile-only` does not work on Linux; only Mac)

 On some projects, it's desirable to write some files as .ts.
 This pairs well with ts-node.
 However, it's annoying when it prevents code from running with compiler errors, which is why I always